 Users can search for Alexa radio skills on Alexa skills -> Music & Audio -> Streaming Services/Podcasts.
 Amazon displays a list of Alexa radio skills created, their rates, if they are free to enable or not, and a short description.

-How can you build Alexa radio skill?
+How can you build Alexa radio or podcast skill?
 [Using Ipervox]

 Ipervox offers the possibility to build free Alexa radio skills in less than five minutes.
 All you will need to do is to choose the URL of a radio streaming and paste it into the Ipervox web-based application as shown in the extended tutorial here.